Do you want to learn how to use calisthenics to build muscle?

-You should do calisthenics 3-4 times per week to maximize muscle growth.
-Once you become familiar with the movements you can increase the frequency to 5 sessions per week.
+You should do calisthenics 3 to 4 times per week to maximize muscle hypertrophy.
+Once you become familiar with the movements, you can increase the frequency to 5 sessions per week.

-It is important to start slowly and eventually increase your pace.
-You need to give your body time to heal from the workouts and keep your joints feeling strong.
+It is essential to start slowly and eventually increase your pace.
+Give your body time to heal from the workouts and keep your joints feeling strong.

-Remember: the key to successful training is not doing more exercise, rather it’s about following the routine consistently.
+Remember, the key to successful training is not doing more exercise; instead, it’s about following the routine consistently.

 How Long Does It Take to Build Muscle from Calisthenics?

-If you train consistently, you can begin seeing results within 12 weeks.
+If you train consistently, you can begin to see results within 6 to 12 weeks.
 But remember, everyone is unique and will respond differently to the same training stimulus.

-You shouldn’t expect a major transformation in a short amount of time.
+You shouldn’t expect a significant transformation in a short amount of time.

 Your performance, however, (specifically your strength and endurance) will improve at a faster rate.

-That is why it’s important to start off slow and give your body time to adapt to calisthenics.
+That is why starting slow and giving your body time to adapt to calisthenics is crucial.

-Don’t focus on immediate results but focus on consistent progress.
+Don’t focus on immediate results.
+Focus on consistent progress.

 What To Expect In The First Three Months of Calisthenics

-This is the initial training period.
-Here you will learn the basics of calisthenics, specifically the 6 core functional movement patterns.
+During the first three months of training, you will learn the basics of calisthenics, specifically the six core functional movement patterns.

-Your body might be sore after the first few workouts, but you will see rapid progress.
+Your body might be sore after the first few workouts, but you will see rapid gains and progress.

-With that said, I recommend that you don’t train more than 3-4 times per week to allow your body time to accommodate and adjust to the workouts.
+With that said, I recommend that you don’t train more than 3 to 4 times per week to give your body time to accommodate and adjust to the workouts.

 The First Six Months of Calisthenics

-By the time you have six months of consistent training under your belt (plus appropriate dietary changes), you will have very noticeable changes in your muscle mass.
+By the time you have six months of consistent training (plus appropriate dietary changes), you will notice noticeable changes in your muscle mass.

 People will probably be able to tell that you work out just by looking at you.

 In addition, you will be A LOT STRONGER.

-You should be able to perform more advanced calisthenics exercises (such as muscle ups, dragon flags, and other advanced core exercises) and exhibit great body control.
+You might be able to perform more advanced calisthenics exercises (such as muscle-ups, dragon flags, other advanced core exercises) and exhibit excellent body control.